1. World problems

 Claim

 Health hazards from food and drink are a critical and urgent problem that cannot be ignored.
-Every day, millions are exposed to dangerous additives, contaminants, and unhealthy ingredients that fuel chronic diseases and early death.
+Every day, millions are exposed to dangerous additives, contaminants, and unhealthy ingredients that fuel chronic diseases and premature deaths.
 The food industry’s negligence and lack of transparency put public health at constant risk.
-Immediate action and stricter regulations are essential to protect people from preventable illnesses caused by what we eat and drink.
+Immediate action and stricter regulations are essential to protect people from the hidden dangers lurking in what we eat and drink.
 This issue demands our full attention now.This information has been generated by artificial intelligence.

 Counter-claim